-Intensive Language Study: Intermediate Kiswahili
+Intensive Language Study: Intermediate Kiswahili SWAH 2003-2503 (3 credits)

-SWAH 2003 - 2503 (3 Credits / 45 class hours)

-SIT Study Abroad Program: Kenya: Public Health in the Tropics Internship
+Kenya: Public Health in the Tropics Internship

-PLEASE NOTE: This syllabus represents a recent semester.
+This syllabus is representative of a typical semester.
 Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.